abhinavkarnatak-dev/Avataar-Assignment/README.md

 ## Execution

-To generate an image, use the following command:
+To generate an image with an object placed in a text-conditioned scene, run the following command:

 ```bash
 python run.py --image ./input_image.jpg --text-prompt "product in a kitchen used in meal preparation" --output ./generated.png
 ```

 ### Command-Line Arguments
-- `--image`: Path to the input image (with the object on a white background).
+- `--image`: Specify the path to the input image (which should contain the object on a white background).
-- `--text-prompt`: The scene description to condition the generated background.
+- `--text-prompt`: Provide a descriptive text prompt to guide the generation of the background scene.
-- `--output`: Path to save the final generated image.
+- `--output`: Indicate the file path where the final generated image will be saved.

 ---

 ## Example Command

+Here’s an example command demonstrating how to use the script:

 ```bash
 python run.py --image ./example.jpg --text-prompt "product in a kitchen used in meal preparation" --output ./generated.png